captainalan/MySQL-Quickstart/README.md

 # Getting Started with MySQL

 In this tutorial, we will set up a MySQL server and write a little API using Node and Express.
+We'll then poke around and look at our MySQL server using various tools (emacs and MySQLWorkbench).

 ## Setup